Last updated on August 23rd, 2023 at 01:27 pm

 Sweetheart doesn’t appear to have made much impact on history.
 Caught up in the Scottish Wars of Independence, during which Edward I apparently stayed there awhile, it subsequently fell on hard times.
 In the late 14th century, Archibald the Grim, 3rd Earl of Black Douglas, and builder of Threave Castle, paid for substantial repairs.
 After the Reformation in the mid 16th century, Sweetheart Abbey steadily declined and, despite the efforts of the nearby Catholic Maxwells to protect it (in fairness, the Maxwells had their own problems), by the early 17th century it was in a state of disrepair.
 Gradually, its stones were put to use elsewhere in the adjoining village of New Abbey.
 The total dismantling of the church was only prevented in the 18th century by an early example of local preservation, when the villagers agreed to put a stop to it.

 So, stand awhile in the nave and ponder on John and Dervorgilla who have an abbey named after them.
 And while you’re about it, you might also like to know that Sir William Paterson, Scots founder of the Bank of England, was buried at Sweetheart Abbey in 1719.
-Of even greater interest, you will be able to get a reasonable cup of coffee and a bun at the Abbey Cottage cafe next door.
+Of even greater interest, you will be able to get a very reasonable cup of coffee and a bun at the Abbey Cottage Tearoom next door.